-Eating them is, of course, one Easter activity, but eggs are also the centrepiece of Easter arts and crafts.
+No surprises, here.
+The main Easter traditions in Austria and Vienna revolve around eggs.
+Eating them is, of course, one Easter activity, but eggs also form the centrepiece of seasonal arts and crafts.

-Decorating eggshells is a popular tradition that dates back centuries.
-The egg’s contents are blown out, then the outside painted or otherwise decorated.
-Egg-shaped decorations are also made from other materials, such as wood or polystyrene (popular for Kindergartens).
+Decorating eggshells remains a popular tradition that dates back centuries.
+The egg’s contents are blown out, then the outside painted or otherwise coloured using beads, fabrics or whatever material catches your imagination.

-But what do you do with your decorated eggs?
+This is all well and good, but what do you then do with your decorated eggs?

-And the egg-based fun doesn’t stop there: no respectable Easter morning would be seen without a handful of hard-boiled eggs in different colours.
+The egg-based fun doesn’t stop at decorated versions to hang up: no respectable Easter morning would be seen without a handful of hard-boiled eggs in different colours.

-They’re sold in supermarkets, but many people still make their own at home by boiling the eggs in food colouring.
-If you choose that route yourself, I’m told “red” works best.
+Supermarkets sell ready-coloured eggs, but many people still make their own at home by boiling the eggs in food colouring.
+If you choose that route yourself, “red” works best.